btford/briantford.com/jade/blog/angular-bower.md

 angular.module('your-name.my-directive', []);
 ```

-Similarly, AngularJS only allows one directive of a given name.
-I like to use a three-letter namespace for directives, because otherwise the HTML using the directive starts to feel a bit too verbose.
+For directives, I like to use a three-letter namespace, because otherwise the HTML using the directive starts to feel a bit too verbose.
 I typically use `btf`, my initials, so the directive registration looks something like this:

 ```javascript
 angular.module('your-name.my-directive', []).